Dietitian Healthy Snack Ideas

 Don’t treat snacks like they are another main meal – they should be smaller in size and energy content.
 Avoid snacking straight from the bag or box, as you won’t be able to see how much you’ve had and won’t fully appreciate the food you are eating.
 Instead, portion out your snack onto a plate or into a container for later.

 The overabundance of vending machines and convenience stores makes it easy to snack on foods which are nutrient-poor and energy-dense.
 Having healthy grab-and-go snacks on hand at home and at work will prevent you from reaching for these less healthy options.

 Eating in the absence of hunger or when you’re distracted can lead to overeating.
 Before you start snacking, take a moment to reflect on how you’re feeling – respond to your body’s cues by snacking when you’re hungry, rather than when you’re stressed, sad or bored.
 Avoid snacking while you’re doing tasks that require concentration, such as reading, working, driving, watching TV or using a computer.

-Written by Genna Vlitas, Student Dietitian
+Written by Genna Vlitas, Melbourne Dietitian